pascalgutjahr/prompt_muons_wiki/source/docs/QA.rst

 October 21, 2023
 ================

-`Q: How do you want to identify a prompt muon?`
+`Q (Dave): How do you want to identify a prompt muon?`

 A: We do not want do identify a prompt muon.
 We want to measure the normalization of the prompt component.

 ----

-`Q: Is 20 % offset between MCEq and CORSIKA an issue?`
+`Q (Frank): Is 20 % offset between MCEq and CORSIKA an issue?`

 A: These are two completely different approaches.
 There is no true or correct result. (see section `Definitions of the prompt component`)

 ----

-`Q: How does the cos(theta) distribution behaves in comparison with the results of Patrick Berghaus?`
+`Q (Spencer): How does the cos(theta) distribution behaves in comparison with the results of Patrick Berghaus?`

 A: There are similar issues.
 Overshoots above 0.5 and undershoots around 0.3.

 ----

-`Q: Do you set a fixed conventional normalization in your pseudo analysis?
+`Q (Anatoli): Do you set a fixed conventional normalization in your pseudo analysis?
 If not, to which value do you fit it?`

 A: No, it is not fixed.
 In the pseudo analysis we fit it to 0.998.

 ----

-`Q: What happens, if you use single muons?`
+`Q (Shigeru): What happens, if you use single muons?`

 A: For the pseudo analysis, we use the reconstructed bundle energy at entry to fit the normalization of the prompt and conventional muon flux.
 Here, we do not select muons with a special leadingness.
 This follows from :numref:`leading_bundle_energy_fraction`, which shows that a high leadingness does not increase the sensitivity do detect prompt